edresch/coalescence/coalescence.md

 * note - Humans only see [0.0035%](http://www.madsci.org/posts/archives/2007-08/1188407794.Ph.r.html) of the [electromagnetic spectrum.](https://i.imgur.com/wEV9MoJ.jpg)

+* There once was a tiny drop of rainwater that fell from the great, rolling skies far above and into a vast run river down below. ..and became it.
+And yet did the raindrop retain its very identity.
+Yet how could this be?
+For it was, after all, no longer a raindrop.
+It was now the river.
+It became the awareness of the river by realizing upon entering that it and the river ***had never been apart to begin with.*** As a raindrop, however, it had lost sight of this truth and felt itself small and separated.
+Upon entry into the river, its identity did not become replaced by the river's - the river's identity did not obliterate the raindrops.
+Rather, the raindrop came to ultimately realize that its true identity had all along been much more grand, much more vast than it had ever prior given itself credit for.
+The raindrop is the river. - [Freeman Broiler](http://i.imgur.com/ETTzpzU.png)

 * "The inner self is conscious of itself both as an individuality and as an individuality that is a part of all other consciousness.
 The outer ego is not continuously aware of this fact.
 If the ego were aware of the ***constant barrage of telepathic communications*** that do impinge upon it, it would have a most difficult time retaining a sense of identity." - [Jane Roberts, The Seth Material](https://www.goodreads.com/book/show/324424)

 * The word [*telepathy*](https://w.wiki/D8d) is derived from Ancient Greek "[*têle*](https://w.wiki/D8e)" (“at a distance”) and "[*páthos*](https://w.wiki/D8k)" ("I feel, suffer.”)